 Natural springs can be found throughout Saratoga.
 Most of the springs are covered by small pavilions and marked by plaques.
 One day while passing by one such spring in the center of town, we encountered a woman who came to fill bottles with the water.
 She explains that her arthritis has been healed since she began drinking the water.

 Others springs are less conspicuous, sometimes just a spigot in a rock.
-The springs are famous for their varied and distinct tastes: some are clear freshwater, other are saltier and some taste strongly of certain minerals such as sodium bicarbonate or sodium chloride.
+The springs are famous for their varied and distinct tastes.
+Some are clear freshwater, others, are saltier, and some taste strongly of certain minerals such as sodium bicarbonate or sodium chloride.
 One day while walking next to the river that runs through the State Park, we encountered such a spring.
-We tasted the water with an unpleasant strong sulfur taste.
-Later we learned that even though there is a sulfur odor, mineral analysis of the water consistently shows almost no presence of dissolved sulfur because the sulfur is in a the form of a gas hydrogen sulfide, which degasses from the water quickly.
+The water included of a strong unpleasant sulfur smell.
+Later we learned that even though there is a sulfur odor, mineral analysis of the water consistently shows almost no presence of dissolved sulfur, because the sulfur forms a gas hydrogen sulfide, which de-gasses from the water very quickly.

-In the 19th Century, noted doctor Simon Baruch encouraged the development of European-style spas in the United States as centers for health.
+In the nineteenth century, noted doctor Simon Baruch encouraged the development of European style spas in the United States as centers for health.
 Due to the wealth of mineral waters, Saratoga Springs was developed as such a spa.
 The Lincoln Baths were once a place people would go to be treated with the waters.
-The bath house has since closed, but spa treatments, including soaking mineral baths, are available today at the Spa State Park called the Roosevelt Baths.
+The bath house has since closed, but spa treatments and soaking mineral baths are available today at the Spa State Park called the Roosevelt Baths.

 Wrapped in stone and colonial charm, the Olde Bryan Inn welcomed us for dinner one evening.
 This historic restaurant has a colorful history that dates back to 1832.
-The stone brick walls, wooden beams, long bar with beer mugs hanging above, permeate a feeling of the colonial era.
+The stone brick walls, wooden beams, long bar with beer mugs hanging above permeate a feeling of the colonial era.
 Our waitress, Susan, shared with us the story of the restaurant and the various families that lived on the upper floors throughout the years.
 The dim lighting sets the tone for the ghost stories that follow.
-She described that many employees and guests had seen the spirit of a woman float down from the second level in the location where the staircase once was situated.
-Elaborating on the history, she continued with tales of how the large rustic chandler will start moving some evenings on its own.
+She described that many employees and guests had seen the spirit of a woman float down from the second level in the location where the staircase once had been.
+Elaborating, she continued with tales of how the large rustic chandelier had started to move some evenings on its own.

 While enjoying a typical colonial dinner of turkey and potatoes, we contemplated the history of this landmark and envisioned the many people who had passed through the doors, drank at the bar, and enjoyed a dinner under its roof.
 In the spirit of the story, while no one was looking, we gave the chandler a slight push.
-Swinging back and forth, we imaged what, if any, truth may be held in these stories.
+Swinging back and forth, we imagined what truth, if any, may be held in these stories.

 Old Fashioned Service